 Having a MAGI which is less than $85,000 makes you eligible for a deduction of the student loan interest provided you repaid a private or federal student loan in 2019.
 Loans have to be taken for qualified education expenses and include:

 Loans for someone else’s education.
-You will still be eligible for a tax deduction on your student loans if you have taken them on behalf of someone else, such as Parent PLUS loans.
+You will still be eligible for a tax deduction on your student loans if you have taken them on behalf of someone else, such as Parent PLUS loans

 Loans you are forced to repay.
-In the event of your wages being garnished or you being in a position where you are legally obligated to pay off a loan, tax deduction based on your loan interest being repaid is still applicable.
+In the event of your wages being garnished or you being in a position where you are legally obligated to pay off a loan, tax deduction based on your loan interest being repaid is still applicable

 Be informed that tax deduction cannot be claimed if your filing status is married and filed separately.
 Being listed as a dependant on someone else’s tax returns also makes you ineligible.

-Avoid These Mistakes that many make
+Avoid these mistakes that many make

 Loans should not be labeled under your income: Some people make the mistake of filing their student loans under their income.
-While it is being repaid using your income, the loan itself does not come under your income and should not be listed as such because doing so will lead you to pay even more taxes than you actually need to.
+While it is being repaid using your income, the loan itself does not come under your income and should not be listed as such because doing so will lead you to pay even more taxes than you need to.
 Nevertheless, these loans can also not be subtracted from your income simultaneously.
 Meaning, if you earn $35000 every month and pay $20000 as your student loan repayment monthly, it does not mean that your income for the month is $15000.
 This could be considered a fraud and can land you in serious trouble, including being audited and getting into further problems in the future.

-Deduction of Tuition and other Fees: The government is interested in having its students gain higher education, resulting in better jobs with a higher salary which eventually leads to better economic state, to provide help to this end, the government provides tuition and fees deductions which will help your income by up to $4,000, dependant on your yearly classes cost.
+Deduction of Tuition and other Fees: The government is interested in having its students gain higher education, resulting in better jobs with a higher salary which eventually leads to a better economic state, to provide help to this end, the government provides tuition and fees deductions which will help your income by up to $4,000, dependant on your yearly classes cost.
 This is dependant on the actual cost of your tuition which you must pay, rather than being dependant on the number of loans you take.

 Many loanees forget to take advantage of this great benefit, make sure you aren’t one of them.